blindpentester/bash_profile/README.md

     * umountsmb
     * mntntfs (mounting remote ntfs)
     * umountntfs
-    * il (Interlace)
+    * il (Interlace - added checks to make sure input is either domain name, ip address or a list, otherwise command fails)

 ### Things to add/fix:
 - Going to be adding more enumeration shortkeys with argument options.
-- Better methods for determining what type of input has been provided.